syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### Type of data structure - type()

-To find the type of datastructure,
+To find the type of data structure,

 ```python
 data = [1, 2, 3, 4, 5, 'string']